OpenSIPS/SIPssert/docs/logging.md

 By default, the controller logging is dumped in the `RUNDIR/controller.log` file, and by default only *INFO* messages and higher are displayed.
-This, however, can be modified through the [Global Configuration](docs/config/global.md) file, which can also instruct to write the logs at standard output.
+This, however, can be modified through the [Running Configuration](docs/config/run.md) file, which can also instruct to write the logs at standard output.
 This option is however not recommended, as it hinders the visibility of the testing status.